shihabmi7/WeatherNow/README.md

 - 💉 Dependency Injection with Hilt
 - 🌐 Network communication with Retrofit + OkHttp Logger
 - ☁️ OpenWeatherMap API Integration
+- Have intention to add weather forecast for next 7 days [ Later ]

 ---